oyama/pico-midi-looper/docs/architecture.md

 ## Overview

-The Pico MIDI Looper is a BLE‑MIDI‑based loop recorder for Raspberry Pi Pico W.
+The Pico MIDI Looper is a USB‑MIDI‑based loop recorder for Raspberry Pi Pico.
 It captures and replays a two‑bar (32‑step) pattern of four drum tracks with a single button.
 Besides recording, a tap‑tempo mode lets you adjust the global BPM on‑the‑fly with that same button.

 Internally, the firmware is powered by two core mechanisms:

 1. **Main looper FSM** – governs the global state (*waiting*, *playing*, *recording*, *track‑switch*, *tap‑tempo prompt*, *clear*).
-2. **Timer‑driven sequencer** – a BTstack user‑timer fires once per step, advancing the pattern and sending the corresponding MIDI notes with sample‑accurate timing.
+2. **Timer‑driven sequencer** – a Pico SDK repeating‑timer fires once per step, advancing the pattern and sending the corresponding MIDI notes with sample‑accurate timing.

 A lightweight **tap‑tempo FSM** accompanies them, translating a series of taps into a new BPM value and handing it off to the looper without disturbing the timing loop.

 ## Looper State Machine

-The firmware centers a main FSM with six states: `Waiting / Playing / Recording / TrackSwitch / TapTempo / ClearTracks`.
+The firmware centers on a main FSM with six states: `Waiting / Playing / Recording / TrackSwitch / TapTempo / ClearTracks`.
 The updated diagram reflects this.

 ![Looper FSM](looper_fsm.svg)

-- **Waiting**: Initial idle state before BLE connection is established.
+- **Waiting**: Initial idle state before USB connection is established.
 - **Playing**: Default playback state, running the sequencer.
 - **Recording**: Temporarily active while recording note input for 2 bars.
 - **TrackSwitch**: Transition state when switching between drum tracks.
 - **TapTempo**: Temporary mode for tap-tempo BPM entry.
 - **ClearTracks**: Transition state when clearing all track patterns.

-State transitions are triggered by BLE connection events and button presses.
+State transitions are triggered by USB connection events and button presses.
 The state machine is evaluated on every step clock tick within the main loop logic.

 ## Sequencer Timing